Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Results

 \section{Results}

-In this section we first present the XUV transient absorption spectra at a carrier density exceeding the photo-induced phase transition threshold \cite{Kim2003}.
+In this section we first present the XUV transient absorption spectra at an estimated 1.5 $\cdot$ \cd{d21} carrier density.
 Subsequently, the spectral contributions are decomposed to disentangle the electronic and lattice degrees of freedom.
-We use both a simple model and then a bi-linear decomposition for analysis.
+We use an analytical model and a bi-linear decomposition for analysis.
 Finally, the temporal response of the spectral contributions are characterized and fitted with a multi-temperature model.